-Every file uploaded to a Vault is broken into pieces before being stored.
-Each of those pieces is called a “shard”.
-Parity shards are added to add redundancy, so that a file can be fetched from a vault even if some of the pieces are not available.
+Every file uploaded to a Vault is divided into pieces before being stored.
+Each of those pieces is called a shard.
+Parity shards are computed to add redundancy, so that a file can be fetched from a vault even if some of the pieces are not available.

-Each file is stored as 20 shards: 17 data shards and 3 parity shards.
-Because those shards are distributed across 20 storage pods in 20 cabinets, the Vault is resilient to the failure of a storage pod, or even a power loss to an entire cabinet.
+Each file is stored as 20 shards: 17 data shards and three parity shards.
+Because those shards are distributed across 20 Storage Pods, the Vault is resilient to the failure of a Storage Pod.

-Files can be written to the Vault when one pod is down, and still have 2 parity shards to protect the data.
-Even in the extreme and unlikely case where three Storage Pods in a Vault lose power, the files in the vault are still available because they can be reconstructed from the 17 pieces that are available.
+Files can be written to the Vault when one pod is down and still have two parity shards to protect the data.
+Even in the extreme and unlikely case where three Storage Pods in a Vault lose power, the files in the vault are still available because they can be reconstructed from any of the 17 pods that are available.

 Compared to a conventional RAID, we have swapped the layers here by putting the file systems under the replication.
 Usually, RAID puts the file system on top of the replication, which means that a file system corruption can lose data.
-With the file system below the replication, a Vault can recover from a file system corruption, because it can lose at most one shard of each file.
+With the file system below the replication, a Vault can recover from a file system corruption because a single corrupt file system can lose at most one shard of each file.

 Creating Flexible and Optimized Reed-Solomon Erasure Coding

 Just like RAID implementations, the Vault software uses Reed-Solomon erasure coding to create the parity shards.
-But, unlike Linux software RAID, which offers just 1 or 2 parity blocks, our Vault software allows for an arbitrary mix of data and parity.
-We are currently using 17 data shards plus 3 parity shards, but this could be changed in the future with a simple configuration update.
+But, unlike Linux software RAID, which offers just one or two parity blocks, our Vault software allows for an arbitrary mix of data and parity.
+We are currently using 17 data shards plus three parity shards, but this could be changed on new vaults in the future with a simple configuration update.

-For Backblaze Vaults, we threw out the Linux RAID software we had been using and wrote a Reed-Solomon implementation from scratch.
+For Backblaze Vaults, we threw out the Linux RAID software we had been using and wrote a Reed-Solomon implementation from scratch, which we wrote about in Backblaze Open Sources Reed-Solomon Erasure Coding Source Code.
 It was exciting to be able to use our group theory and matrix algebra from college.
-We’ll be talking more about this in an upcoming blog post.

 The beauty of Reed-Solomon is that we can then re-create the original file from any 17 of the shards.
 If one of the original data shards is unavailable, it can be re-computed from the other 16 original shards, plus one of the parity shards.
 Even if three of the original data shards are not available, they can be re-created from the other 17 data and parity shards.
 Matrix algebra is awesome!